PhysioLabXR/PhysioLabXRDocs/source/index.rst

 Run from source
 ---------------

 Alternatively, you can run the application from its source.
-Refer to *Run from Source* in the `developer page <Contribute.html#run-from-source>`_ for instructions.
+Instructions are :ref:`here <run from source>`.

 Troubleshooting